 A Sea Change in Employment Practices

-Chambers' Trade Secrets 2022 guide focuses on best practices for protecting trade secrets and avoiding the pitfalls of encroaching on others' trade secret rights.
+Chambers Trade Secrets Global Practice Guide 2023 focuses on best practices for protecting trade secrets and avoiding the pitfalls of encroaching on others’ trade secret rights.
 A key area to which trade secret owners must remain alert is the use of technological and other protections to safeguard their valuable intellectual property.
-Recent decades have seen a sea change in the way employers recruit and maintain their workforce, including hiring a substantial number of remote employees, increased use of independent contractors, and the rise of the "gig" economy in which an ever-rotating cast of independent workers may have access to the company's confidential information.
+Recent decades have seen a sea change in the way employers recruit and maintain their workforce, including hiring a substantial number of remote employees, increased use of independent contractors, and the rise of the “gig” economy in which an ever-rotating cast of independent workers may have access to the company’s confidential information.

 On top of these existing trends, the COVID-19 pandemic forced many sectors to rapidly shift from traditional workplace practices to ad hoc work-from-home policies.
-Whether this unexpected crisis ultimately sparks a push to fully remote work remains to be seen, but it is clear that successfully navigating the modern workplace will require balancing agility and innovation with appropriate confidentiality controls.
+While many sectors are now making a push to return to traditional office-based employment, others are embracing a hybrid and/or fully remote workplace.
+As a result, it is clear that successfully navigating the modern workplace will require balancing agility and innovation with appropriate confidentiality controls.

-The increased focus on remote work, born out of necessity but likely to remain to some degree, underscores the need to create sophisticated confidentiality measures to protect trade secrets without impairing the ready interchange of ideas and information and collaborative work environments that may be necessary to promote the very innovation that generates trade secrets.
+The increased focus on remote work underscores the need to create sophisticated confidentiality measures to protect trade secrets without impairing the ready interchange of ideas and information in collaborative work environments that may be necessary to promote the very innovation that generates trade secrets.
 Long gone are the days when a company could simply lock its crown jewels in a vault and rest easy knowing its trade secrets were safe.

 At the same time, as an increasingly mobile workforce chooses to pursue new opportunities and leverage experiences from prior companies, the risk of misappropriation grows.
 Employees may feel incentivised to use knowledge and insight gained at prior employers to differentiate themselves in a new job, and without adequate training and precautions the line between acquired skills and acquired confidential information could become blurred.
 New employers (whether leanly staffed start-ups or global heavyweights) should implement stringent procedures for insulating themselves from others’ confidential information, while former employers must remain vigilant in safeguarding the improper use of their hard-earned property or risk losing it to competitors.